zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-12.md

 Barbara: I guess I overlooked those.

-Sean: And there are contingencies for problems on t heir end, but not on ours.
+Sean: And there are contingencies for problems on their end, but not on ours.

 Barbara: Wow, I didn’t realize they were trying to screw us.
 Maybe we shouldn’t do business with them.